 An annual external examiner report is produced at the end of every academic year at levels 5, 6 and 7.
 These are made available to students through the Annual Monitoring Reports which are published online and are submitted to Programme Committees.

 18. Curriculum map

-The tables below indicate which study units are responsible for delivering and assessing particular learning outcomes.
+The tables below indicate which study units assume responsibility for delivering (shaded) and assessing (\checkmark) particular learning outcomes in Section 5.